human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 This is why I serve and recommend only fresh fruit and greens to retreatants.
 This is the frugivorous diet, common to all anthropoid primates like us.
 Being perfectly appropriate for human anatomy and physiology, these foods only nourish us.
 They don't medicate us.
 They neither stimulate or intoxify the system, nor overtax digestion, nor suppress feeling or memory.

 For more about frugivorous diet, I recommend [The 80/10/10 Diet](http://foodnsport.com) by Dr Douglas Graham.
-He is a professional hygienist, 30-year frugivore, former Olympic athlete and trainer to professional athletes.
-Also, watch some videos of [Loren Lockman](https://www.youtube.com/user/LorenLockman), another master hygienist and 30-year frugivore, apparently sent from the future to show us how to eat and relate to food.
+He is a professional hygienist, frugivore since 1978, former Olympic athlete and trainer to professional athletes.

+Also, watch videos by [Loren Lockman](https://www.youtube.com/user/LorenLockman).
+He is another master hygienist and frugivore since 1991.
+Apparently he came from the future to show us how to eat.

+The recommandations

-If the prospect of eating just fruits and vegetables utterly stops you from retreating, then plan to eat as simply and naturally as you know how.
-Feel free to write me with your limitations; I am happy to help you avoid toxins often regarded as healthy.
+If the prospect of eating just fruits and vegetables discourages you from retreating, then do one of two things.
+Either take some time to learn about it.
+Or plan to eat as simply and naturally as you know how.
+Use as many Feel free to write me with your limitations; I am happy to help you avoid toxins often regarded as healthy.
 Reversing illness and suffering is a process with its own logic.
 Darkness is a starting point.
 Then it's one step at a time.

 Please note that just because the frugivorous diet consists of all raw food does not make it the "raw food diet".
 Frugivorism has a rich set of criteria about food: timing, quantity, proportion, combination, season, source, one's _feeling_, etc. It is a biological description, not an ideology like fruitarianism or veganism.
 Raw foodism is an ideology.
 It only has one criterion: no high-heating of food.
 Otherwise, anything goes!
 It lacks depth and seriousness.
 It is reductive fanaticism, not a whole relationship with food.
 I strongly recommend against raw foodism and the quasi-cults that grow up around it.